HamidahAbdulGhani/ClinCNV_for_epilepsy/README.md

 ### Installation Steps
 Step-by-step instructions.
-1. ngsbits has to be installed (see https://anaconda.org/bioconda/ngs-bits)
+1. ngsbits has to be installed (see https://anaconda.org/bioconda/ngs-bits).
+We used ngsbits version Mac2023 for this pipeline.

 ## Usage
 ### Quick Start
-We assumed the ClinCNV tool had been installed.
-In my case, we have loadable ClinCNV module in HPC.
+We assumed the ClinCNV tool had been installed, if not, follow the original germline ClinCNV installation step as describe here https://github.com/imgag/ClinCNV.
+In our case, we have loadable ClinCNV module in HPC.

 ### Detailed Instructions
-See example scripts from step 1,2 and 3.
+See our example scripts from step 1,2 and 3.

-### Sample Data
-Links to sample datasets.

-## Documentation
-Links to user manuals, API documentation, and diagrams.

-## Testing
-Instructions to run tests and links to test data.

-## Contributing
-Guidelines on how to contribute.

-## License
-License information.

 ## Citations
 Please cite original ClinCNV preprint paper here: https://www.biorxiv.org/content/10.1101/2022.06.10.495642v1